 - Special tracks for Advanced Mediation Practice Issues and Domestic Violence

-Program Schedule (Agendas below)
+Program Schedule (Agenda below)

 Includes Morning Coffee Plus, Afternoon snack and All materials.

-Our programs are held at the following
+Our programs are held, on specific dates, at the following

 Fort Lauderdale/Davie-Nova SE University (NSU)--Main Campus-School of